PROPOSED PROPOSED PROPOSED

 - The ability to push or pull an occupied wheelchair, cart or gurney on a daily basis.

 - The ability to observe a patient accurately at a distance and close at hand.
-This requires functional use of the senses of vision and hearing.
+This requires intact, functional use of the senses of vision and hearing.

 - The ability to perceive the signs of disease and infection as manifested through physical examination, including from images of the body surfaces, palpable changes in various organs and tissues, and auditory information.